zsparal/api-documentation/source/reference/v2/orders-api/cancel-order-lines.rst

    :organization_access_tokens: true
    :oauth: true

-This endpoint can be used to cancel a single or multiple order lines.
-Use :doc:`cancel order </reference/v2/orders-api/cancel-order>` when you want to cancel the entire order.
+This endpoint can be used to cancel one or more order lines that were previously authorized using a *pay after delivery* payment method.
+Use the :doc:`Cancel Order API </reference/v2/orders-api/cancel-order>` if you want to cancel the entire order or the remainder of the order.

+Canceling or partially canceling an order line will immediately release the authorization held for that amount.
+Your customer will be able to see the updated order in his portal / app.
+Any canceled lines will be removed from the customer's point of view, but will remain visible in the Mollie Dashboard.

+You should cancel an order line if you don't intend to (fully) ship it.

 An order line can only be canceled while its ``status`` field is either ``authorized`` or ``shipping``.
 If you cancel an ``authorized`` order line, the new order line status will be ``canceled``.
 Canceling a ``shipping`` order line will result in a ``completed`` order line status.
-You should cancel an order line if you don't intend to (fully) ship it.

-If the order line is ``paid`` or already ``completed``, you should create a refund for that line instead.
+If the order line is ``paid`` or already ``completed``, you should create a refund using the :doc:`Create Order Refund API </reference/v2/orders-api/create-order-refund>` instead.

 For more information about the status transitions please check our :doc:`order status changes guide </orders/status-changes>`.